michaelk10452/info-aero-poc/README.md

 ## Overview

-This project is designed to modernize, update, and streamline the existing Information.aero site that runs on Drupal by transitioning it to a more scalable and secure AWS ecosystem.
+This project, conceptualized and developed by Michael Kurdahi, is designed to modernize, update, and streamline the existing Information.aero site that runs on Drupal by transitioning it to a more scalable and secure AWS ecosystem.
 By leveraging Amazon Web Services (AWS), the system enhances performance, scalability, and manageability.

 ## AWS Services Used